Original / Golden Age / Earth-Two

 Sometime in 1939, the Sandman met Isabella Sforza, a romance writer who became the killer called Mantis.
 Wes' worldview was forever changed when he discovered a garden of corpses in the Mantis' lair.
 The Mantis nearly killed Wes, and after this case, he began experimenting to invent a stronger "incapacitant."
 He eventually succeeded in creating a chemical that induced a sleep from which the victim might never wake; but he never used this weapon in the field.
 (SMT: Sleep of Reason #4)

-In Sandman Mystery Theater, Dian Belmont's role was as important as the lead character's.
+In Sandman Mystery Theatre, Dian Belmont's role was as important as the lead character's.
 Dian became Wesley's soulmate and after their first sexual encounter, (#16) they became quickly and deeply committed to one another, and remained together their entire lives.
 It wasn't long before she discovered his dual identity, either. (#21-24) At one point, Dian became pregnant with Wes' child and consulted Dr. Charles McNider (the future Dr. Mid-Nite). (#55) She ultimately chose to have an abortion because their relationship at the time was uncertain. (#56) They never had children, and never married, despite Wes' proposal.
 Wesley gave Dian his mother's ring on New Year's Eve, 1939, after which they set out for Europe to rescue Wes's brother Gerald.
 This was the last issue of Sandman Mystery Theatre.)
 (S.M.T. #70)

 Joining the Justice Society